unexpectedjs/unexpected/documentation/index.md

   serialized.
 * Error messages and diffs are now built lazily, improving performance.
-* Unexpected now detects created promises that was never returned and fails synchroniously.
+* Unexpected now detects created promises that were never returned and fails synchronously.
 This will uncover some extremely nasty bugs where the test suite succeeds when it should actually fail.
 This feature only works in [Mocha](http://mochajs.org/) and [Jasmine](http://jasmine.github.io/).
 * Deprecated error.output, please use error.getErrorMessage() instead.